December 05, 2018

 When you spend all your time on one side of the table it’s very easy to lose sight of how the other side sees things.
 They don’t have the answers you have about how things should work until you communicate these.
 And moreover, they’re bringing their own expectations, often based on prior experiences with consultants and freelancers, which you may have to disabuse them of.

-Of course this doesn’t address malice, for which you have no responsibliity to tolerate.
-But in my experience and that which I’ve been able to observe close up, malicious intent is the exception.
+Of course this doesn’t address malice, which you have no obligation to tolerate.
+But in my experience and that which I’ve been able to observe close up, malicious intent, and even outright callousness, is the exception.